-M&S represents a class of female Financial Advisors and Registered Advisor Trainees who were employed by Morgan Stanley in their Global Wealth Management Group.
+M&S represented a class of female Financial Advisors and Registered Advisor Trainees who were employed by Morgan Stanley in its Global Wealth Management Group.
 The focus of the lawsuit was gender inequality in the business practices of Morgan Stanley, which was evident in the inequitable distribution of accounts and other opportunities for female employees.

-The settlement contains programmatic relief – or changes to policies and practices – to help prevent discrimination against female financial advisors in the future.
+The settlement contained programmatic relief to help prevent discrimination against female financial advisors in the future.
 When Morgan Stanley and Smith Barney merged, the programmatic relief in this settlement was combined with the programmatic relief in a related case against Smith Barney.
-M&S is continuing to monitor the company’s compliance with its obligations to improve its policies and practices.
+Morgan Stanley also paid the class a total of $46 million that, after deduction of attorneys’ fees and expenses, was allocated among class members based on information contained in their claim forms.